Contents

 Take-profit+4% / +8% two-stage TPDiscretionary / sometimes early TP, sometimes greedy

-The signal source was fixed: every Tuesday and Thursday evening the editorial team produced 1–2 signals from a Glassnode + Coinglass + 4-AI-tool joint analysis, written as TradingView alerts.
-Each signal included direction, entry zone, stop-loss, and two-stage take-profit levels.
-The signals were identical for both accounts — the only variable was execution.
+The signal source is fixed in this design: a Glassnode + Coinglass + multi-AI-tool joint analysis produces 1–2 signals on a regular cadence, written as TradingView alerts, each including direction, entry zone, stop-loss, and two-stage take-profit levels.
+The signals are identical for both accounts — the only variable is execution.

 2. The 30-Day Scoreboard #